Short-term Accommodations

 I digress.
 Please do not ban STA's for the future of the county.

-Scott Cavalheiro almost 2 years ago
+Scott Cavalheiro over 2 years ago

 STA's should stay!